2018 Citizens for Space Exploration Congressional Visits Report

 - Additional reasons such as leadership, education, technological innovation and competitiveness.

 Brian Freedman emceed the program in his role as the trip chairman.
-Speakers included Nick Cummings (Senate Commerce Committee), Mary Lynne Dittmar (Dittmar Associates, Executive Director, Coalition for Deep Space Exploration), Joe Mayer (CSE Chair), and Stacey DeFore (Colorado Team Coordinator).
+Speakers included J.T.
+Jezerski (Senator Capito R-WV), Mary Lynne Dittmar (Dittmar Associates, Executive Director, Coalition for Deep Space Exploration), Joe Rice (CSE Colorado), and Kelly Page (Texas Team Coordinator).
 Topics covered included CSE history, Hill do’s and don’ts, a space industry update, a legislative update, and a run-through of the drop-off materials and key messages.
 Following the meeting, each team met, strategized and planned for the following two days of visits.

 The Citizens for Space Exploration hosted a Congressional reception for Members of Congress and their staff.
-Eight Congressional Members spoke at the reception and over 100 staff attended.
-Congressional speakers were:
+Five Congressional Members and over 70 staffers attended the reception.
+Four Congressional speakers made remarks to the group, including:

 - Sen. John Cornyn (R-TX)